critterandguitari/Organelle_Manual/manual.md

 4. Scroll down and click `Save`.

 ## 6.5 Extras
 Some extended techniques for Organelle programming can be configured and accessed via the `Extras` section of the `System` menu.
 By defaul this section will be empty.

-#### VNC

-VNC (Virtual Network Computing) allows for remote patching between Organelle and another computer, ie., using another computer to access patches on Organelle for editing.
-To configure VNC on your Organlle:

-1. Download TigerVNC for Organelle [here](https://patchstorage.com/tigervnc/).
-2. Put the .zop file in the USB drive in `Patches`.
-3. Reload, and scroll to `Install TigerVNC` in the patch list (it will fall under the T's, not the I's).
-This will run the install.
-Once completed, Mother will restart.
-4. Go to `Settings`, `WiFi Setup`, make sure WiFi is tunred on, and join your WiFi network, or select `Start AP`.
-5. If you selected `Start AP`, join that network on your computer.
-6. Return to the `System` menu and navigate to `Extras` > `TigerVNC`.
-7. If you are using a Mac:
-	-	Open the Screen Sharing app.
-	- 	In 'Connect To' enter `organelle.local:5901` and press Return.
-	-  When prompted for a password, enter __coolmusic__.
-	-  After a moment, a display will pop up that visualizes Organelle's OS, which means you're in!

-8. If you are using a PC:
-	-	Install RealVNC or TightVNC
-	-	Connect to `organelle.local:5901`.
-	-	When prompted for a password, enter __coolmusic__.
-	-  After a moment, a display will pop up that visualizes Organelle's OS, which means you're in!

-For more information on configuring VNC with Organelle, see [this forum post](https://forum.critterandguitari.com/t/remote-patching-using-vnc/3607).

-#### SerialOSC

-Connect an external instrument.
-This idea has been explored in [this thread](https://forum.critterandguitari.com/t/serialosc-monome-with-organelle/233).
+Take a look at the [Advanced Topics](/advanced_topics.md) run down for further information.

 # <a name="7"></a> 7.
 Editing and Creating Patches